ANeuronI/NEURAL-VOXAL-RENDER/README.md

 ## Important Notes

 - **Internet Access:** To download all dependencies, ensure that you have internet access enabled in Kaggle.
-This requires phone number verification; without it, the internet option will be hidden.
+This requires phone number verification. without the verification, the internet option will be hidden.
 - **Enabling Internet:** You can toggle internet access under the session options in the right sidebar.